 The male leopard mounts the female, biting her nape at intervals.

 The copulation lasts only about three seconds, with a six-minute interval between copulation periods.
-The two leopards can copulate up to 100 times in a day across several days1.
+The two leopards can copulate up to 100 times in a day across several days4.

 The female leopards protect their young by hiding them in rocks, dense thickets, bushes, old aardvark holes, and trees to keep them safe while they hunt and feed.
 Mothers wean their cubs completely at three months, and young leopards become independent around 20 months.

 Leopards are nocturnal, which means they are more active at night.
-Their big eyes and dilating pupils give them a good vision to do most of their hunting in the dark.
-They stalk animals like antelopes and deers in the dark, killing them and hiding their prey in trees.
-During the day, leopards spend their time resting and camouflaged in trees or caves.
+Their big eyes and dilating pupils give them good vision to do most of their hunting in the dark.
+They stalk animals like antelopes and deer in the dark, killing them and hiding their prey in trees.
+During the day, leopards spend their time resting and camouflaging in trees or caves.

-Sadly, these beautiful creatures risk extinction due to various activities, including habitat loss, large predators, and human conflict.
+Sadly, these beautiful creatures risk extinction due to various activities2, including habitat loss, large predators, and human conflict.